specgen-io/rendr/README.md

 The rendr tool could be used for creating similar projects from parametrized templates.

-Often organizations have a need to unify similar projects abd that could be achieved with rendr.
+Often organizations have a need to unify similar projects and that could be achieved with rendr.

 Any framework requires initial project setup, such a setup could be automated via templates.
-Many build tools provide ability to create project from templates (like `npm new` or `sbt new`) however they are tech-stack specific and do not exist for all tech ctacks.
+Many build tools provide ability to create project from templates (like `npm new` or `sbt new`) however they are tech-stack specific and do not exist for all tech stacks.

 The rendr tool provides convenince for both automation and developers via utilizing command line arguments and user console input.